openspending/community.openspending.org/resources/osi/appendix-open-budgets-open-data.md

 * All available classifications should be published.
 * Functional classifications are often the most comprehensible to citizens.
 They explain the particular themes or sectors on which money is spent.
 There are also international standards for comparing functional spending (e.g. COFOG).
+*  Programmatic classifications are used particularly in developing countries for relating to multi-year development plans
 * Administrative classifications show which department or agency received the money – and are therefore important for the accountability of funds down the chain.

 ##### Breakdown